All Episodes

 Good try, sir.

-When you're half and a half out, you really...
-The white light also helps.
+When you're half and a half out, you really, the white light also helps, it's like lubricating something, you know?

-The white light helps you to flip out instantly and to flip back in instantly and not be in this, you know, come-see-come-so situation.
+The white light helps you to flip out instantly and to flip back in instantly and not be in this, you know, come see, come so situation.

-The white light or lubrication.
+The white light old lubrication.

 That's right.